protectwise/troika/docs/examples.md

 npm run examples
 ```

 This will build the examples into a bundle and serve up the result at [http://localhost:10001].
 Point your browser there and you'll see the examples in action.
+It will also watch the files for changes so you can fiddle with things and reload the browser to see them in action.